 Let’s focus first, on patient accounts over 30 days due.
 The idea is to keep patients’ balances under the 60 day mark.
 And to do that we need to focus more on that over 30 day category.
 So, in order to do that, we run the patient aging report twice a month for this aged group.
 Yes, that’s right!
 It’s twice a month for the over 30 day aged accounts.

 Look at the over 30 on the first Tuesday of the month.
 And then again on the fourth Tuesday of the month.
 Of course, we do so much more than just look at the accounts.
 And, you may have all the patient aging balances on one report.
 But let’s look only at the over 30 days group right now.

 Make sure you know what you are talking about.
 Before you make a single call, double-check.
 You want to know for sure the balance is correct.
 And exactly where the balance is coming from.
 Know the date of service and what was done for your patient.
 Check to see if the insurance paid correctly and if there were any adjustments made.
 And why does the patient owe the balance?

 Note the date your patient’s statement went out.
 You really want to make sure that it’s been 30 days since the statement.
 If the patient’s statement never went out, send it right away.
 It happens now and then.
 And if it was just 2 weeks ago the statement went out, don’t call.
 But when you send daily patient statements this will help.

 Dental Office Collection Practices course provides this information for you.
 This course is included in a Lifetime Membership here.
+And can also be found within the Dental Collections Training Bundle.
 Or can be purchased individually!
-And this on-line course also includes a downloadable e-book, “Accounts Receivable Made Simple.”
-Click on the link below for additional information.

 Dental Office Collection Calls Script